Updated April 24, 2026

 What Does a Medical Laboratory Technician Do?

-MLTs work in hospital labs, reference laboratories, and outpatient clinics, splitting time between automated analyzers and manual testing.
-Your day involves preparing specimens, running quality control checks, troubleshooting instruments when results look off, and handling the complex cases that machines can't process.
+Medical laboratory technicians work in hospital labs, reference laboratories, and clinic settings, splitting time between automated analyzers and manual testing procedures.
+Your day involves preparing specimens, operating complex instruments, and documenting results that physicians use for diagnosis.

 - Test body fluids like blood or urine using a microscope or automatic analyzer to detect diseases or abnormalities, then enter your findings into a computer.